Josei anime, where should we begin?

 There are many ways to make money.

-There are many josei, but not all of them can be classified…
+There is many josei, but not all of them can be classified…

 Because they don’t have female protagonists, some anime are not considered josei.